Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 Pelargonium

 This is a southern flower, which in Russian climatic conditions can only exist as an indoor flower.
-In summer, it feels good on balconies and open verandas, but for the winter it must be brought indoors.
+In the summer it feels good on balconies and open verandas, but in the winter it must be brought indoors.
 Pelargonium (LINK) loves good lighting.
-If it is not enough, it stops blooming.
+If there is not enough of it, it stops blooming.
 However, direct sunlight of pelargonium, like geraniums, is contraindicated.
-Watering is necessary moderate, in waterlogged soil, the roots quickly begin to rot.
+Moderate watering is necessary; in waterlogged soil, the roots quickly begin to rot.

-Pelargonium flowers have an irregular shape: the 2 upper petals are somewhat larger than the 3 lower ones.
+Pelargonium flowers have an irregular shape: the 2 upper petals are slightly larger than the 3 lower ones.
 They form large umbrellas of inflorescences.
-Different species have many shades from white and pink to dark red.
-There are bicolor varieties.
-But there is no blue, blue or purple pelargonium.
+The different species come in many shades from white and pink to deep red.
+There are two-color varieties.
+But there are no blue, light blue or purple pelargoniums.

 Geranium

-The genus contains a large number of species.
-Some, most often with blue and purple inflorescences, are wild-growing, they can be found in the forest or in the meadow.
-Garden varieties are distinguished by a variety of colors, there are white, pink, raspberry and even almost black shades.
+The genus has a large number of species.
+Some, most often with blue and purple inflorescences, are wild and can be found in the forest or meadow.
+Garden varieties are distinguished by a variety of colors; there are white, pink, crimson and even almost black shades.

 Geranium flowers consist of 5 or 8 radially symmetrical petals.
 They are often solitary or form a semi-umbrella inflorescence.
-They are very popular with gardeners, as they are unpretentious, winter without shelter, many bushes do not need to cut their leaves in autumn.
+They are very popular among gardeners because they are unpretentious, overwinter without shelter, and many bushes do not need to trim their leaves in the fall.
 In addition, they are very decorative even outside the flowering period.

 What is the difference in care between geranium and pelargonium

-• In winter, they do not need to be dug up or covered, they will overwinter remarkably.
-At the end of the season or early spring, it will be necessary to remove the withered dried geranium greens, this is done once a year.
+• In winter, they do not need to be dug up or covered; they will overwinter wonderfully.
+At the end of the season or early spring, you will need to remove the wilted dried geranium greens; this is done once a year.

 • Planted in soil with good water permeability.
 Planted in small groups.
-Geranium is a ground cover plant, excellent, and sometimes too excellent, spreads over the site, in a short time it is able to cover large tracts of land.
+Geranium is a ground cover plant; it spreads well, and sometimes even too well, over an area and can cover large areas of land in a short time.

-• Willingly settles in the shade, partial shade and feels good in dry shade.
+• Willingly settles in shade, partial shade and feels good in dry shade.

 • Has a strong branched root system

-Pelargonium is a person of a completely different care.
+Pelargonium is a completely different person to care for.

-This is a heat-loving child of the south; it grows outdoors as an annual.
+This heat-loving child of the south grows outdoors as an annual.

-• For the winter, they either dig it up and transfer it to boxes for winter storage in a cool place or throw it away.
-Keep pelargoniums at a temperature of 5-7 degrees with limited light and sometimes moistening the soil.
+• For the winter, it is either dug up and transferred to boxes for cool winter storage or thrown away.
+Pelargoniums are stored at a temperature of 5-7 degrees with limited light and sometimes moistening the soil.

-• Flowering needs light.
-Zonal pelargonium grows well and blooms on balconies with a semi-shady location, when there is shade for less than half the day, and the rest of the time the sun.
+• Flowering requires light.
+Zonal pelargonium grows and blooms well on balconies with a semi-shady location, when there is shade for less than half the day and sun the rest of the time.

 • Needs regular feeding and moderate watering.